-The Government have further advanced its preparations for the UK’s withdrawal from Euratom and the European Union.
+The Government have further advanced their preparations for the UK’s withdrawal from Euratom and the European Union.

 As made clear in previous statements on the topic, the UK has concluded all replacement international agreements required to ensure continuity for civil nuclear trade for when Euratom arrangements no longer apply to the UK and confirmed the operability of an existing bilateral nuclear co-operation agreement (NCA) with Japan.